szczurek-lab/seqme/docs/index.rst

 pepme
 =====
-**pepme** is a modular and highly extendable python library containing model-agnostic metrics for evaluating peptides.
+**pepme** is a modular and highly extendable python library containing model-agnostic metrics for evaluating peptides - and other biological sequences.

 Quick start